matwhite/get_clean_project/Codebook.md

 **Subject**
 The person who is engaged in the activity.
 The subject number was prefixed with "Subj" and padded with zeroes to facilitate sorting and differentiate the numeric data as a subject identifier.

-The remaining columns have been tidied by taking the mean of the measurements taken for each activity and subject for columns identified as having a mean or standard deviation.
+The remaining columns have been summarized by taking the mean of the measurements taken for each activity and subject, just for variables identified as having a mean or standard deviation.
 The mapping below shows the original name based on "features_info.txt" and "features.txt" prior to being summarized with a mean.

 The column names were modified based on heuristics outlined in the accompanying README file.

+The units for each variable remain the same as they are the mean of the original values.

 *From "features_info.txt": "time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz"*